shaa403/ssos/readme.md

 ## Run SSOS
 You will need the following to run SSOS: `npm`, `Node 16+`, and `a web browser`.
 SSOS is currently in development and does not yet have a production-ready distribution.
-To run it 'like that,' follow the steps below:
+To run it 'like that', follow the steps below:

 Clone the repo:
 ```bash